JDev00/UIa/README.md

 has been already provided.
 If you have other needs, try experimenting with creating your own custom Context implementation.

 ## Example
-The following part shows a simple Hello World application made with UIa.
+The following part shows a 'hello world' application made with UIa.
-It displays a button on the left and, when the user clicks on it, a simple popup appears on the right.
+It displays a view on the left and, when the user clicks on it, a popup appears or disappears on the right.
-To hide the popup, simply click on the button.

 https://github.com/JDev00/UIa/blob/1691ecc23c79b1b117b6e2bc77d2ff8c65fa5c58/src/example/HelloWorld.java